Our Present: Healing

 Fortunately, no mouth to scowl.

-How, unkown, but harmony ‘n beauty
+How, unknown, but harmony ‘n beauty

 —slowly–very slowly–emerged–